JReyDev/Dictionary-Vectorizer-Explained/README.md

 ```

-#### Our transform function first looks at the amount of dictionaries being passed to act as the number of rows of our matrix, and uses num_features_ as the amount of columns needed.
+#### Then, our transform function first looks at the amount of dictionaries being passed to act as the number of rows of our matrix, and uses num_features_ as the amount of columns needed.

 ```
 for index, dictionary in enumerate(data):